Mabon Is the 'Pagan Thanksgiving' Even Non-Wiccans Can Celebrate

 A cornucopia or basket of harvest produce is a centerpiece of Mabon celebrations. ju_see/Getty Images

 If you love all things autumn — "leaf peeping" the fall foliage, picking apples, decking out your front stoop with gourds and corn stalks — then you might want to add another holiday to the calendar.
-Mabon, also known as "Pagan Thanksgiving," is a harvest celebration that falls around the autumnal equinox on Sept.
-22-23, 2022.
+Mabon, also known as "pagan Thanksgiving," is a harvest celebration that falls around the autumnal equinox in late September.

-Since the dawn of agriculture, cultures around the world marked the harvest season with ancient rituals of feasting and thanksgiving for the abundance of the earth.
-In contemporary Paganism, some of those ancient harvest traditions are revived and reinterpreted by people who may identify as Neopagans, Wiccans, druids, hedonists, witches, animists, nature worshippers or plain old Pagans.
+Since the dawn of agriculture, many cultures around the world have initiated and celebrated the harvest season with ancient rituals of feasting and thanksgiving for the abundance of the earth.

 Mabon is one of eight "sabbats," contemporary Pagan festivals that mark the changing of the seasons on the Pagan calendar known as the Wheel of the Year.
 The best-known sabbats are Yule, which commemorates the winter solstice and Samhain, the late harvest festival associated with Halloween.